 Cultural Expectations

 Every week, I would prep Mum with the idea of going to the memory clinic when our appointment was approaching.
-At this point, I wasn’t sure if it was dementia.
-I was looking to rule it out that it wasn’t some other brain condition or tumour.
+I wasn’t sure if it was dementia.
+I was worried it could be a brain condition or tumour.
 Funny when I look back on this and how I internalised it.

 I had talked with my family as they had seen these changes in Mum and explained the process of getting a diagnosis.
-They agreed on getting a further assessment.
-I felt great that they would support me by accompanying us to the appointment.
+They agreed with me on getting a further assessment.
+It felt great that they would support me, especially as all the research suggested having support at the appointment.

 I had googled everything about dementia and what to expect at a memory clinic appointment.
 Based on what I read online, it suggested at least two family members, one to help Mum and one to handle any administration during the evaluation.
 Everyone in the family deferred to me, it seemed that no one else had bothered to do any research of what to expect or how to prepare.